CurveDocs/curve-resources/docs/crvusd/faq.md

 ### **Has $crvUSD been audited?**

-Yes, you may read the full $crvUSD [MixByte audit](https://github.com/mixbytes/audits_public/tree/master/Curve%20Finance/Curve%20Stablecoin%20(crvUSD)) and other audits for Curve [may be published to Github](https://github.com/curvefi/security-incident-reports/tree/main/audits).
+Yes, please read the full $crvUSD [MixByte audit](https://github.com/mixbytes/audits_public/tree/master/Curve%20Finance/Curve%20Stablecoin%20(crvUSD)) and other audits for Curve [may be published to Github](https://github.com/curvefi/security-incident-reports/tree/main/audits).

 ### **Can I see the code?**